 also worked in the home health field.
 She currently teaches CPR and first-aid classes.
 Roberta also writes, teaches and administers disaster preparedness plans for churches and other organizations.

 The list of organizations in which Roberta Jones is active attests to her community involvements: United Methodist Women, the Alpha Gamma Omega Chapter of Alpha Kappa Alpha Sorority, Inc., Philomathean Charity Club, Inc., and Los Angeles Chapter of the Top Ladies of Distinction, the National Coalition of 100 Black Women, NAACP/Win, and Retired Educators.
 She is also an association member of the Black Pilots of America.
 She is past President of the Los Angeles Urban League Guild and is a past board member of the Los Angeles Urban League.
 Roberta also served as the Western Regional Coordinator of the National Urban League Guilds.
-She currently sits on the Board of the Tuskegee Airmen of America.
+She is also a member of the Ebel Theatre, and currently sits on the Board of the Tuskegee Airmen of America.

 Roberta is the proud mother of Rufus “Ray” Jones, Jr.

 Roberta Ann Jones

 Rosanna Wilson Beaumont, is a daughter of Tuskegee Airman fighter pilot Myron Wilson, of the 302nd Squadron with the 332nd Fighter Group.
 She serves as a